apple/coremltools/docs-guides/_sources/source/typed-execution.md

 A neural network does not define the types of intermediate tensors that are produced by one layer and consumed by another.
 ```

-The Core ML runtime dynamically partitions the network graph into sections for the Apple Neural Engine (ANE), GPU, and CPU, and each unit executes its section of the network using its native type to maximize its performance and the model’s overall performance.
-The GPU and ANE use float 16 precision, and the CPU uses float 32.
+The Core ML runtime dynamically partitions the network graph into sections for the Neural Engine (NE), GPU, and CPU, and each unit executes its section of the network using its native type to maximize its performance and the model’s overall performance.
+The GPU and NE use float 16 precision, and the CPU uses float 32.
 The execution precision varies based on the hardware and software versions, since the partitioning of the graph varies with hardware and software.

 You have some control over numeric precision by configuring the set of allowed compute units when converting the model (such as `All`, `CPU&GPU`, or `CPUOnly`), as shown in following chart: